Many Americans who engage in recreational marijuana use often avoid applying for life insurance.

 Although marijuana remains illegal under federal law, many individual states have begun to take a different approach.
 Some have allowed the use of medicinal marijuana.
 Others have decriminalized the use of cannabis.
 Other states have legalized the medicinal and recreational use of pot.

-Currently, 18 states have decriminalized the recreational use of marijuana.
-As many as 23 states allow the medicinal use of marijuana.
-The states of Colorado, Oregon, Washington and the District of Columbia have legalized marijuana for recreational use.
-Eight more states will be voting on whether to legalize recreational marijuana use in November 2016.
+Currently, 15 states have decriminalized the recreational use of marijuana.
+33 states allow the medicinal use of marijuana.
+10 states and Washington, DC, have now legalized marijuana for recreational use for adults over age 21.

 Clearly, the landscape is changing in how recreational marijuana is being perceived from a legal perspective.

 Life insurers are also adapting to these legal changes.
 There was a time when just about all life insurers would have given you an automatic decline if THC (Tetrahydrocannabinol – the psychoactive compound) was found during a life insurance urine test.

 Many, but not all, life insurers have taken a more proactive and lenient approach when it comes to recreational marijuana use.
 We will discuss this later on in the article in much more detail.